mholt/phpile/README.md

 phpile
 ======

-A file-system-based trie data structure that's persistent, scalable, portable, and super-fast
+A PHP implementation of FileTrie, which is a file-system-based prefix tree ("trie") data structure that's persistent, scalable, portable, and super-fast